Bathtub Won’t Drain? Here’s What You Can Do About It

 - Pop up

 If you think a broken stopper could be the reason why you cannot drain the bathtub, check to see if the stopper is stuck or blocked.
-You can use pliers to gently pull the stopper out of the drain.
-Then, make sure that the stopper isn’t blocked by a wad of hair or if it has been damaged in some way.
+You can use pliers to pull the stopper out of the drain gently.
+Then, make sure that a wad of hair doesn’t block the stopper or that it has been damaged in some way.
 This may help to unclog the bathtub right away.

 If this is the case, you can replace the bathtub stopper or clean out any built-up gunk or hair.